School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 Defining Rollback Triggers

-Establish clear thresholds that automatically trigger rollback:
+Establish clear, documented thresholds that trigger automatic rollback:

 Rollback Execution Steps